 - Enables Adaptability: Project management allows for changes to be made to the project as needed, ensuring that the project stays on track and meets its objectives.

+Project management is a critical process that plays a key role in the success of any project.
 By defining project goals and objectives, allocating resources effectively, mitigating risks, facilitating communication, providing accountability, improving quality, enhancing efficiency, supporting collaboration, and enabling adaptability, project management helps to ensure that projects are completed on time, within budget, and to the highest possible standards.

 How to Prepare for Your Project Manager Interview Questions